abeltranandrade/CodeGovern/README.md

 In Phase III we will be working on the same package as in Phase II.
 Now, we have `get_gov_file` that downloads the data file.
-In the next phase, we will create a function that gives a catalog of the data sets on the [data.gov](http://www.data.gov) website.
+In the next phase, we would want to expand get_gov_file or create a sister function that is able to download multiple files in one function call through a vector argument.
+We will create a function that gives a catalog of the data sets on the [data.gov](http://www.data.gov) website through our function that will return the names.
 We will also work on a function that gives detailed information on the user’s data set of choice, e.g., the date published.